Body hate destroys your motivation.

 Body hate destroys and kindness in your relationship with your body.

 Regardless of the boundary violation, physical, psychological or both, the pain can be pervasive.
 We can’t separate our feelings about ourselves from our feelings about our bodies.
 Keeping them separate only leads to self-deception and things never being quite right.
 It is a wound to your soul that needs care.

 Gratefully, the wounds can be healed.
 You can live your life free from the emotional eating that leads to a vicious cycle of attempting to heal the immediate pain and instead heaps more on.
 It’s an ineffective cure.

 The way toward healing is through active kindness.

-Here are three ways that body hate wounds and leads to emotional eating along with healing solutions.
+Here are three ways that body hate destroys your motivation and leads to emotional eating and what helps you heal.